Cairnarvon/uptime/doc/index.rst

 Helper functions
 ----------------

-All of these functions return either a floating point number representing the number of seconds of uptime, or :const:`None`, same as :func:`uptime.uptime`.
-You probably shouldn't call them yourself, but they're here if you want to.
+All of the :func:`_uptime_*` functions return either a floating point number representing the number of seconds of uptime, or :const:`None`, same as :func:`uptime.uptime`.
+The :func:`_boottime_*` functions (just :func:`_boottime_linux` right now) will return a :class:`time.struct_time` instance representing the boot time or :const:`None`, same as :func:`uptime.boottime`.
+You probably shouldn't call any of them yourself, but they're here if you want to.

-Note that if :func:`uptime.uptime` returns :const:`None` for you, all of these functions will return :const:`None` as well; they're really only good for figuring out by which mechanism uptime was discovered.
+Note that if :func:`uptime.uptime` or :func:`uptime.boottime` return :const:`None` for you, all of these functions will return :const:`None` as well; they're really only good for figuring out by which mechanism uptime was discovered.

+.. function:: _boottime_linux

+   A way to figure out the boot time directly on Linux.
+This reads the ``btime`` entry in ``/proc/stat``.

+   .. versionadded:: 2.0

 .. function:: _uptime_amiga